Brigid Brophy: Non-fiction

 Brophy was a ceaseless worker, often dealing with several different types of project simultaneously.
 As well as composing fiction, at times in a creative frenzy, she undertook extensive research for her non-fiction.
 Her first published study was Black Ship to Hell (1962).
 The title refers to the Greek myth of the underworld.
-In this wide-ranging study Brophy illuminates the origins of man's self- destructive forces, taking a Freudian analytical approach.
+In this wide-ranging study, Brophy illuminates the origins of man's self- destructive forces, taking a Freudian analytical approach.

 Much in demand as a provocative, often acerbic literary critic, Brophy reviewed books for journals and newspapers.
 She was also an essayist and wrote pamphlets for the causes she supported.
-She was a prolific contributor to the opinion columns and letters pages of the press, seldom missing an opportunity to comment on matters such as vivisection, the Vietnam war, censorship- all of which she vehemently and cogently opposed.
-In addition, Brophy did not shrink from pointing out factual errors or a piece of sophistry she had spotted.
+She was a prolific contributor to the opinion columns and letters pages of the press, seldom missing an opportunity to comment on matters such as vivisection, the Vietnam War, or censorship – all of which she vehemently and cogently opposed.
+In addition, she did not shrink from pointing out factual errors or a piece of sophistry she had spotted.

-Her later critical explorations were Mozart the Dramatist (1964, revised 1990) in which Brophy expounds Mozart's flair for presenting authentic psychology in his dramas.
-In Prancing Novelist: A Defence of Fiction in the Form of a Critical Biography in Praise of Ronald Firbank, (1973), Brophy explores the life and mind of Firbank, in a framework that justifies the value of the genre he employed.
+Her later critical explorations were Mozart the Dramatist (1964, revised 1990), in which Brophy expounds Mozart's flair for presenting authentic psychology in his dramas.
+In Prancing Novelist: A Defence of Fiction in the Form of a Critical Biography in Praise of Ronald Firbank (1973), Brophy explores the life and mind of Firbank, in a framework that justifies the value of the genre he employed.

-A collaboration with her husband, Michael Levey and their friend Charles Osborne appeared in 1967, to considerable clamour in the press.
-Fifty Works of English Literature We Could Do Without debunks the canon of texts traditionally served up to students and general readers and accepted as 'great literature'.
-It was a deliberately provocative volume, and some critics were outraged by the trio's cheek.The Sunday Times invited Brophy to write an opinion-piece; Brophy's response was The Rights of Animals (1965).
-This incisive article was much discussed.
-As a parallel to Paine's essays The Rights of Man, The Rights of Animals made Brophy pivotal to the revivified animal rights movement.
-Her views as a rational, uncompromising animal advocate attracted criticism from the less stringent-minded.
-In all spheres Brophy dealt with her detractors calmly, utislising devastating courtesy.
+A collaboration with her husband Michael Levey and their friend Charles Osborne appeared in 1967, to considerable clamour in the press.
+Fifty Works of English Literature We Could Do Without debunks the canon of texts traditionally served up to students and general readers and accepted as "great literature".
+It was a deliberately provocative volume, and some critics were outraged by the trio's cheek.

-Brophy wrote two books on Aubrey Beardsley, (1968, 1976) the draftsman whose mastery of black ink on white Brophy not only much admired but profoundly understood.
-In 1983 The Prince and the Wild Geese appeared.
+Brophy wrote two books on Aubrey Beardsley (Black and White, published in 1968, and Beardsley and His World in 1976), the draughtsman whose mastery of black ink on white Brophy not only much admired but profoundly understood.
+In 1983, The Prince and the Wild Geese appeared.
 With a largely pictorial format, the book follows the attempted romance between a Russian Prince and an Irish girl, who in fact rejected him.
 The watercolours reproduced are by Prince Gagarin himself.

+Brophy devised a literary panel game, Take It Or Leave It, where well-known authors participated.